maps-n-apps/maps-n-apps.github.io/Rivers_Viz/README.md

 --------------------------

 * Download the folder
-* Set up a localhost on your machine
+* Set up a localhost on your machine - for example python localhost `$ python -m SimpleHTTPServer 1234`
 * Have fun!

 Released under MIT licence terms.